 Sequential lamination allows copper and dielectric layers to be added in stages, enabling highly complex HDI constructions.

-Technical Characteristics of HDI PCBs
+Technical Characteristics of HDI Printed Circuit Boards

 HDI PCBs are defined by several advanced structural characteristics.